rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/4-Session4-reproducibility-tools.md

 If you've downloaded Docker on your laptop, you can search Docker Hub at the command line with ```docker search your-search-term```, very similar to how you can search for packages with Conda.
 In addition, you can simply do a key-word on Docker Hub website of the +100,000 public containers.
 One limitation of Singularity on Ceres is that ```singularity search``` won't search Docker Hub- it can only search it's own singularity-hub registry.

 ## Using a Docker Image on Ceres with Singularity

+I.e., running a singularity container from a Docker image.
 On Ceres we must use singularity instead of docker (for security reasons) to download, build, and run container images.
 But we can still access/use any image on Docker Hub.
-The following will download docker image layers from Docker Hub and assemble them into a Singularity image on Ceres.
+The following will download docker image layers from Docker Hub, assemble them into a Singularity image, and run the Singularity container on Ceres.

 Alpine is a popular (+1Billion Docker Hub pull requests) and lightweight linux OS.
 Here are are the steps to using this container on Ceres.